Lordjiggyx/SQA/TaskEstimation/TaskEstimation.md

 It is the process of measuring the complexity (size) of stories in an Agile project.
 The basic unit of measure is *Story Points* (SP).
 It is used to measure the size of the story, much the same like a kilogram is used to find out how heavy an object is.

+## Estimation Techniques

+### <ins>Planning Poker</ins>

+This is where the team (or anyone in charge with this) will take an item from the backlog and read and discuss it.
+All team members will then have to mentally estimate the difficulty and write down on a card or piece of paper.
+When everyone is done, all at once should show their cards.
+If everyone is in agreement, continue to do the same with the next task.
+If not, take some time to discuss and repeat the process.

 ## Best Practices

 * **Engage the whole team**